Covid 19 coronavirus: New community case in West Auckland, Māori health policy unit affected

 A person who works at Auckland's Māori public health unit, Hapai Te Hauora, has tested positive for Covid-19.

+The public health service yesterday sent a letter to everyone in the Whanau Centre building in central Henderson where the infected person works.

-The regional public health service had worked with the infected person and fellow colleagues at the Henderson-based health unit to identify close contacts.
+The service said it had worked with the Covid-positive person at the west Auckland office and fellow colleagues at the health unit to identify close contacts.

+The person at the centre of the health scare was now in isolation along with their household, with the risk to everyone else in the building described as "very low".

 Read More